-GCC demonstrates, through its policies and practices, an appropriate understanding of and concern for issues of equity and diversity.
-GCC is aware that these policies and practices are very important and necessary for the effectiveness and health of the institution.
-GCC values an engaged, inclusive culture that embraces diverse points of view and collaboration to accomplish the College's common goals.
+Guam Community College demonstrates, through its policies and practices, an appropriate understanding of and concern for issues of equity and diversity.
+GCC is aware that these policies and practices are very important and necessary for the effectiveness and health of the Institution.
+GCC value an engaged, inclusive culture that embraces diverse points of view and collaboration to accomplish the College's common goals.

-For the past ten years (2007-2016), GCC has served a total of 18 different ethnic groups within its postsecondary student population.
-GCC is a multicultural institution with a diverse student population as well as a multicultural representation among its faculty, administrators and staff as reflected in the IPEDS.
-GCC is considered a minority majority institution and is recognized as eligible to apply for Asian American and Native American Pacific Islander-Serving Institutions (AANAPISI) grants.303
+For the past 10 years (2007 - 2016) GCC has served a total of 18 different ethnic groups for its postsecondary student population.
+GCC is a multicultural institution with a diverse student population as well as a multicultural representation among its faculty, administrators and staff as reflected in the IPEDs.
+GCC is considered a minority majority institution and is recognized as eligible to apply for Asian American and Native American Pacific Islander-Serving Institutions (AANAPISI) grants.201